Cucurbita: Description

 Cucurbita species fall into two main groups.
-The first group consists of annual or short-lived perennial vines which are mesophytic, meaning they require a more or less continuous water supply.
+The first consists of annual or short-lived perennial vines which are mesophytic, meaning they require a more or less continuous water supply.
 The second group are perennials growing in arid zones which are xerophytic, meaning they tolerate dry conditions.
 Cultivated Cucurbita species were derived from the first group.
 Growing 5 to 15 m in height or length, the plant stem produces tendrils to help it climb adjacent plants and structures or extend along the ground.
 Most species do not readily root from the nodes; a notable exception is C. ficifolia, and the four other cultivated mesophytes do this to a lesser extent.
 The vine of the perennial Cucurbita can become semiwoody if left to grow.
 There is wide variation in size, shape, and color among Cucurbita fruits, and even within a single species.
 C. ficifolia is an exception, being highly uniform in appearance.
 The morphological variation in the species C. pepo and C. maxima is so vast that its various subspecies and cultivars have been misidentified as totally separate species.

 The typical cultivated Cucurbita species has five-lobed or palmately divided leaves with long petioles, with the leaves alternately arranged on the stem.
 The stems in some species are angular.
 All of the above-ground parts may be hairy with various types of trichomes, which are often hardened and sharp.
 Spring-like tendrils grow from each node and are branching in some species.
 C. argyrosperma has ovate-cordate (egg-shaped to heart-shaped) leaves.
 The shape of C. pepo leaves varies widely.
 C. moschata plants can have light or dense pubescence.
 C. ficifolia leaves are slightly angular and have light pubescence.
 The leaves of all four of these species may or may not have white spots.